Deep Generative Modelling: A Comparative Review of VAEs, GANs, Normalizing Flows, Energy-Based and Autoregressive Models: Generative Adversarial Networks

 \subsection{Stabilising Training}

-The adversarial nature of GANs has made them notoriously difficult to train \cite{arjovsky2017principled}; Nash equilibrium is hard to achieve \cite{Salimans2016ImprovedTechniquesTraining} since non-cooperation cannot guarantee convergence, thus training often results in oscillations of increasing amplitude.
+The adversarial nature of GANs makes them notoriously difficult to train \cite{arjovsky2017principled}; Nash equilibrium is hard to achieve \cite{Salimans2016ImprovedTechniquesTraining} since non-cooperation cannot guarantee convergence, thus training often results in oscillations of increasing amplitude.
 As the discriminator improves, gradients passed to the generator vanish, accelerating this problem; on the other hand, if the discriminator remains poor, the generator does not receive useful gradients.
-Another problem is mode collapse, where either network gets stuck in a bad local minimum and only a small subset of the data distribution is learned.
-Similarly, the discriminator can jump between modes resulting in catastrophic forgetting, where previously learned knowledge is forgotten when learning something new \cite{thanh-tung2020catastrophic}.
+Another problem is mode collapse, where one network gets stuck in a bad local minima and only a small subset of the data distribution is learned.
+The discriminator can also jump between modes resulting in catastrophic forgetting, where previously learned knowledge is forgotten when learning something new \cite{thanh-tung2020catastrophic}.
 This section explores proposed solutions to these problems.